 Create a dedicated Snowflake user for ChartMogul and grant database access:

-- Copy and paste the following commands into the SQL editor, replacing <PASSWORD> with the appropriate value:
+- Copy and paste the following commands into the SQL editor in the Snowflake UI, replacing

 - Select the commands and click the Run button.